-Chiado is a traditional historic neighborhood of people of intellectuality and culture with noble characteristics, located in the heart of Lisbon.
-Chiado is a mix of cosmopolitanism, tradition, history, commerce, luxury and glamor.
+Chiado is a traditional historical neighborhood of people of intellectuality and culture with noble characteristics, located in the heart of Lisbon.
+Chiado is a mix of cosmopolitanism, tradition, history, commerce, luxury and glamour.
 The heart of the city integrates important streets for commerce with historic buildings, namely Rua Garrett, Largo do Chiado, Largo do Carmo, Rua do Carmo, Rua Nova do Almada and Rua Serpa Pinto.
-Chiado was built from the 19th century to reproduce the luxury and glamor of Paris, especially the Montmartre district, considered to be the painters’ quarter of the French capital, and the Champs Elysées.
-Chiado was the cultural and intellectual center of the city and the heart of romantic and bourgeois Lisbon in the 19th and early 20th centuries.
-At this time it was common to see the ladies in glamorous dresses and gentlemen in high hats walking in Chiado and having a coffee in Benard or Brazileira.
-Since then, Chiado has come to be known as the center in Lisbon of luxury, glamor, intellect and art due to the presence of numerous libraries, gyms, theaters, cafes, clubs and used bookstores.
-The development and growth of Chiado was marked by two disasters over time, the Earthquake of 1 November 1755 and the fire of 25 August 1988, which in both cases led to the reconstruction and recovery of much of the neighborhood.
+Chiado was built in the 19th century to reproduce the luxury and glamor of Paris, especially the Montmartre district, considered the painters’ district of the French capital, and the Champs Elysées.
+Chiado was the cultural and intellectual center of the city and the heart of 19th-century and early 20th-century romantic and bourgeois Lisbon.
+At that time it was common to see ladies in glamorous dresses and gentlemen in top hats strolling in Chiado and having a coffee in Benard or Brazileira.
+Since then, Chiado has become known as Lisbon’s center of luxury, glamour, intellectuality and art due to the presence of numerous libraries, academies, theatres, cafes, clubs and second-hand booksellers.
+The development and growth of Chiado was marked by two disasters over time, the earthquake of November 1, 1755 and the fire of August 25, 1988, which in both cases led to the reconstruction and recovery of a large part of the neighbourhood.

 The Bairro do Chiado is a place where harmony between new and old, tradition and cosmopolitanism prevail.
-Chiado is the soul of the city of Lisbon, where you can live, have fun and negotiate safely.
-It is the meeting point for people of various nationalities, cultures and ages.
-Chiado is widely visited due to the existing architectural styles, namely in 18th and 19th century buildings.
-Chiado has always been a privileged meeting point for intellectuals and artists from Portugal and abroad.
+Chiado is the soul of the city of Lisbon, where you can live, have fun and trade in safety.
+It is the meeting point for people of different nationalities, cultures and ages.
+Chiado is much visited due to the existing architectural styles, namely in buildings from the 18th and 19th centuries.
+Chiado has always been a privileged meeting point for national and foreign intellectuals and artists.

 Attractions to visit in Chiado (Top 10)

-1. Livraria Bertrand: Livraria Bertrand do Chiado is the oldest functioning bookshop in the world, located at Rua Garrett, classified since 2011 by Guinness World Records.
-The bookshop was opened by Pedro Faure in 1732 and acquired by the Bertrand brothers in 1750, it was usually by personalities, namely, Bocage, Eça de Queiroz, Alexandre Herculano, Oliveira Martins, Antero de Quental or Fernando Pessoa.
-The space at Livraria Bertrand consists of 7 rooms, each decorated with themes alluding to renowned Portuguese writers.
+- Bertrand Bookstore: The Bookstore Bertrand do Chiado is the oldest operating bookstore in the world, located on Rua Garrett, classified since 2011 by Guinness World Records.
+The bookstore was inaugurated by Pedro Faure in 1732 and acquired by the Bertrand brothers in 1750, it was usually by personalities, namely, Bocage, Eça de Queiroz, Alexandre Herculano, Oliveira Martins, Antero de Quental or Fernando Pessoa.
+The space of the Bertrand Bookstore consists of 7 rooms, each decorated with themes depicting renowned Portuguese writers.

-2. Church of São Roque: The Church of São Roque is one of the few churches that resisted the 1755 Earthquake, being a living cultural and religious space, visible through the performance of numerous activities, namely masses , classical music concerts, fado concerts, chamber music concerts and study visits by schools in Portugal.
-The church was built in 1556 with the aim of integrating the headquarters of the Companhia de Jesus in Portugal in a Church-Auditorium style.
-This Catholic temple was the privileged stage for the sermons given by important figures, namely, by Father António Vieira (1606-1697), a 17th century Portuguese missionary and diplomat.
-The Church of São Roque was the seat of the Companhia de Jesus until the expulsion from Portugal in 1759, having subsequently been handed over in 1768 to Santa Casa da Misericórdia de Lisboa.
-The main points of interest of São Roque Church are:
+- Igreja de São Roque: The Church of São Roque is one of the few churches that withstood the 1755 earthquake, being a living cultural and religious space, visible through the realization of numerous activities, including masses , classical music concerts, fado concerts, chamber music concerts and school visits in Portugal.
+The church was built in 1556 with the aim of integrating the headquarters of the Companhia de Jesus in Portugal in Church-Auditorium style.
+This Catholic temple was the privileged stage for sermons given by important figures, namely, by Father António Vieira (1606-1697), a Portuguese missionary and diplomat from the 17th century.
+The Church of São Roque was the headquarters of the Society of Jesus until the expulsion from Portugal in 1759, and was later handed over in 1768 to the Santa Casa da Misericórdia of Lisbon.
+The main points of interest of the Igreja de São Roque are:

-- Chapel of São João Batista: The Chapel of São João Batista is the most expensive chapel in Portugal and the result of an order by King Dom João V (1689-1750) with the objective to respond to rumors related to the financial failure of Casa Real Portuguesa.
-The chapel was designated as Chapel of Saint Baptist because Saint John the Baptist was the Holy Protector of Dom João V. The project was thus commissioned to architects Vanvitelli and Nicola Salvi, author of the Trevi Fountain in Rome, and supervised by the goldsmith and architect of the Casa Real Portuguesa João Frederico Ludovice between 1744 and 1747.
+- Capela de São João Batista: The Chapel of São João Batista is the most expensive chapel in Portugal and the result of a commission from King Dom João V (1689-1750) with the objective of answering to rumors related to the financial bankruptcy of the Portuguese Royal House.
+The chapel was designated as the Chapel of Saint Baptist because Saint John the Baptist was the Holy Protector of Dom João V. The project was thus commissioned by the architects Vanvitelli and Nicola Salvi, author of the Trevi Fountain in Rome, and supervised by the goldsmith and architect of the House Portuguese Royal João Frederico Ludovice between 1744 and 1747.
 The Chapel of São João Batista was inaugurated in 1752, two years after the death of Dom João V. The main points of interest are:

-- 24 types of stone-marble that decorate in the chapel
+- 24 types of marble stone that decorate the chapel

-- Jewelery collection that includes pieces such as the Custody of São João Batista, by Tomasio Politi, the Frontal de Altar by António Arrighi, Bernardino Ludovisi and Agostino Corsini or the Tocheiro Monumental by Giuseppe Gagliardi, Leandro Gagliardi and Giovanni Battista Maini
+- Collection of jewelery that includes pieces such as the Custódia de São João Batista, by Tomasio Politi, the Frontal de Altar by the author by António Arrighi, Bernardino Ludovisi and Agostino Corsini or the Tocheiro Monumental by Giuseppe Gagliardi, Leandro Gagliardi and Giovanni Battista Maini

-- Ceiling: The ceiling of the church was built in Prussian wood during the reign of Philip II (1527-1598), and was designed by Francisco Venegas.
-It is the only roof left in Lisbon from the Mannerist period (16th and 17th centuries).
-The paintings on the sides of the ceiling represent the Exaltation of the Holy Cross, by Amaro do Vale
+- Ceiling: The church’s roof was built in Prussian wood during the reign of Philip II (1527-1598), and was designed by Francisco Venegas.
+It is the only roof that remains in Lisbon from the Mannerist period (16th and 17th centuries).
+The paintings on the ceiling’s lateral strips represent the Exaltation of the Holy Cross, by Amaro do Vale

 - Circumcision of unknown authorship;